 How to make Jesse Tree ornaments

 These natural wood slices with predrilled holes (affiliate link) are perfect for turning your Jesse Tree symbols into durable keepsake ornaments.
-They are larger than comparable ornaments and will fit many of the featured downloads.
+They are larger than comparable ornaments and will fit many of the featured printables.

 - The Mac & Cheese Chronicles gives photos of handmade Jesse Tree ornaments from a Jesse Tree Craft Swap.
 This is a great way to get your own ideas!